 Students are encouraged to promote leadership skills through our student council.
 An advocacy program is in place to provide students with supplemental support both academically and socially.
 Our P.E. department has a 50-Mile Club for runners in second-fourth grades.
-We have two computer labs and one science lab that are utilized by students and teachers.
-The fourth grade has a one-to-one ratio with chrome books.
+EES has a one-to-one student to chromebook ratio.
 We have implemented the Breakfast in the Classroom program which provides a free breakfast to all students.
 The Good News Club, sponsored by First Baptist Church, is provided after school one day a week to students who wish to participate.